 The Hidden Village of Wadi Aricha – meet with Salman Sadan

-In the heart of the desert, the Bedouin village Wadi Aricha, called in Arabic Wadi Aricha, “hidden valley”, has recently opened its gates to visitors.
+In the heart of the desert, the Bedouin village Wadi Aricha, “hidden valley” in Arabic, has opened its gates to visitors.

 Dr. Miri Lavi-Neeman